These familiar brand names were located within the boundaries of Downriver at one time or another during the last fifty-plus years.

 Built on a mastery of location and as much a definition of "Americana" as any roadside diner from the 1930s-1970s, the hotelier began as a restaurant chain; one location in Southgate.

-A store that may have been ahead of its time with its huge size and selection of inventory.
+The answer to Blockbuster's monopoly: a store that was ahead of its time with its huge size and selection of unique, varied inventory.
 But almost as quickly as they appeared, they would disappear.

-Inducted into the Downriver Hall of Fame in 2014, the chain which introduced Rudolph the Red-Nosed Reindeer would be a literal Southgate landmark from 1958 until 2000.
+Inducted into the Downriver Hall of Fame in 2014, the chain which introduced Rudolph the Red-Nosed Reindeer to the American lexicon would be a literal Southgate landmark from 1958 until 2000.

-A direct local competitor to Clyde's Carpet, their iconic TV commercials with the arresting monotone voice of Irving Nusbam were the huge draw to this thirty-plus year business.
+A direct local competitor to Clyde's Carpet, their iconic TV commercials with the arresting monotone voice of owner Irving Nusbam were among the huge draws to this thirty-plus year business.

 Formed in Pontiac in 1957, by the 1970s Perry's reach could be felt everywhere: 200 stores state-wide plus the 1980s discount chain of A.L.
-Price, which would compete with F&M.
+Price, which would compete with F&M for the retail dollar.

 "When it comes to banking, Security is all you need" was one of Downriver's most well-known catchphrases for many years.
-They established their headquarters at Downriver's tallest hi-rise.
+They established their headquarters at Downriver's tallest high-rise; now vacant.

 Meijer's answer to the membership warehouse popularity of the 1980s.
 Located north of the Taylor hypermarket, it would barely last a year before beginning a decade of languishing.